TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 ## Rate Limiting Overview

-You can configure Tyk Gateway to limit the rate of requests to an API to ensure your API does not get flooded with requests.
+You can protect your upstream services from being flooded with requests by configuring rate limiting in Tyk Gateway.
 Rate limits in Tyk are configured using two parameters: allow `rate` requests in any `per` time period (given in seconds).

 As explained in the [Rate Limiting Concepts]({{< ref "getting-started/key-concepts/rate-limiting" >}}) section, Tyk supports configuration of rate limits at both the API-Level and Key-Level for different use cases.